michael13491/baby_webapp/README.md

 Features:
 * To do list
 * Grocery list
-* baby activity time stamping system
+* activity time stamping system